moritz/moritz.github.io/README.md

 ### Others

 I testified as an expert in front of a part of the German federal parliament on Open Source and interoperability [(press coverage in German)](https://www.heise.de/newsticker/meldung/Experten-im-Bundestag-Open-Source-braucht-keinen-Welpenschutz-1715027.html).

+## Other Interests

+Besides my interest in programming, Open Source, Software Engineering and Software Architecture, I pursue some other interests with varying degrees of enthusiasm and time commitment:

+* Table Tennis since around 2005 (with a two-year pause starting 2014), currently at [SpVgg Greuther Fürth](https://www.tt-greuther-fuerth.de/), previously at TV 1848 Erlangen and TSV 1877 e.V.
+Gerbrunn
+* I am low-key enthusiastic about cooking and baking.
+See my [recipe collection (German)](https://github.com/moritz/moritz-rezepte).
+* I play the [Tau Station](https://taustation.space/) text-based MMORPG, and have contributed some community works such as the [Tau Guide](https://taugui.de/) and [tracker for in-game data](https://tracker.tauguide.de/).